kagiko/vaultwarden-wiki/Proxy-examples.md

     ## Using a Sub Path Config
     # Path to the root of your installation
-    # Be sure to add the trailing /, else you could have issues
+    # Be sure to DO ADD a trailing /, else you will experience issues
+    # But only for this location, all other locations should NOT add this.
     location /vault/ {
       proxy_http_version 1.1;
       proxy_set_header "Connection" "";